BonoboPLC/lojjo_wiki/administration/games/lottery.md

 ## Random Number Generator

-All Lottery games use our Random Number Generator.
+All Lottery games use our Random Number Generator which is indepently tested and certified by a third party.

 You can alternatively setup feeds to use your own RNG, manual draws or other sources.